VFF 2016 — The Films

 With dozens of films submitted from all over the world for the 2nd Vertical Film Festival, the selection panel had a tough job narrowing it down to the films below.
 This list is in alphabetical order; competition finalists then out of competition films.
 For the actual order as shown at Katoomba, please refer to this PDF (186kb).
 We're very grateful to the filmmakers who've allowed us to showcase some of their films online, where circumstances & rights clearances permit.

 UPDATE: The results of the competition are in!
-Please see our blog entry here.
+DETAILS IN our blog.

 ⇧ THIS WAY UP ⇧ (Films in Competition)